firavoyage/blogging/one ui.md

   - suggestions from sponsors `off`
 - homepage: (all) `off`
 - customize: show tab bar `on`
+- translations: offer to translate when possible `off`
 - extensions
   - cookie editor
   - violent monkey